aleesteele/aleesteele.github.io/_posts/2024-03-20-governance-two.md

 ### 🔺Deltas:
 - **The reporting format was too informal**: I started documenting this work informally on Github because of .
 While this played the role of, it also meant that this work wasn't necessarily visible to others that might be engaging in different formats, and was not
 - **Develop a timeline and end-date**: As an ethnographer, the outcome was clear: learn about the community, but the output wasn't as clear: was it a platform audit?
 A community audit?
 A design research exercise?
 A combination of all of the above?
 I indeed wanted to use a combination of the tools I already knew (ethnography)
-- **De-scope as needed **
+- **De-scope as needed**
 - **Watch out for burnout**: While the weekly ritual allowed for me to learn a *lot* about TTW quickly, it also happened at an unsustainable piece.
 After months of repoI got pretty burnt out in the autumn,

-### 🌀 Emergence:
-- I'd like to formalise this research into a 'toolkit' that others can use, with sample ecosystem questions, interview questions for key stakeholders and community members, and graphs for
+I'd like to formalise this research into a 'toolkit' that others can use, with sample ecosystem questions, interview questions for key stakeholders and community members, and graphs for

 ## Phase 2: Trialling Community Governance Structures aka Working Groups and Core Team (Sept 2022 - March 2023)